 - Monthly reporting: who accessed what, when

 Without SIEM: scattered logs (SQL Server, application, AD).
-Manual aggregation = 40h/year.
-Cost: €4000 (engineer time).
-Risk of non-compliance if logs incomplete.
+Manual aggregation = 40 hours/year.
+Cost: ~€4,000 (engineer time).
+Risk of non-compliance if logs are incomplete.

-ROI: saving on audit time (€4000/year) + coverage of non-compliance risk (potential fines).
+ROI: time savings on the audit (~€4,000/year) + protection against the risk of non-compliance (potential fines).

 Anti-pattern: ingest ALL logs from ALL systems "just in case".

-Real-life example: company ingests :
+Real-life example: A company handles:

 - Verbose IIS logs (every HTTP 200 OK): 300 GB/day